pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

 application state across a set of aggregates is more generally applicable.
 Aggregates each have a current "state".
 Together, the state of the aggregates determines the state of the application.
 The aggregates have "behaviour" by which the state is evolved.
-This behaviour is simply a collection of functions that make decisions.
+This behaviour is simply a collection of functions that make decisions, perhaps organised within an object class.
 The decisions are a function of the current state of the aggregate and the "commands" issued by users through the interface and application.
 The state of an aggregate is evolved through a sequence of decisions.
 And the state of the application is evolved through many individual sequences of decisions.
 These decisions affect the current state, changing both the conditions within which future decisions will be made, and the result of future queries.
-Because the views may involve many aggregates, there is a tension between a design that will best support the commands and a design that will best support the queries.
-This is the reason for sometimes wanting to separate a "command model" in which the aggregate decisions are recorded from a "query model" into which the state of the application is projected.
+Because the views may involve many aggregates, there is a conceptual tension between a design that will best support the commands and a design that will best support the queries.
+This is the reason for sometimes wanting a "command model" or "write model" with which the aggregates are presented and the aggregate's decisions are recorded that is separated from a "query model" or "read model" into which the state of the application is projected.
+This is the realm of "event processing", "event-driven systems", "CQRS", and "materialized views".
+In some cases there is no immediate need to develop separate command and query models.
+The aggregates themselves may be sufficient to inform the views, and the user can then issue commands that will be handled by the aggregates.
-This is the realm of "event processing", of "event-driven systems", of "CQRS", and of "materialized views".
-However, in many cases there is no immediate need to develop separate command and query models.
-The aggregates themselves are often sufficient to inform the views, and the user can then issue commands that will be handled by the aggregates.
+However, it is most often important to provide for the possibility to propagate and process the state of the application, and for this reason it is generally important to make sure that all the aggregate decisions are recorded as events in a "total order".

 Finally, the persistence layer involves the way in which the current state is stored, so that it is available in future and not lost when the software stops running.
 It makes good